elmercodes/llm-frontend/README.md

 - Dropdown in viewer header lets you switch between all attachments in the conversation
 - Dropdown always renders above document content (no z-index issues)

+### 🤖 AI Model Selector

+- Sidebar “AI Model” section between Attachments and Conversations
+- Dropdown defaults to `gpt-5-nano`, with `Qwen3` as an alternative
+- Selection is stored client-side (persisted) and ready to be passed to a backend when wired up

 ### 🎨 Theming

 - Light mode + Dark mode